 - Older adults aging in place.

 Eligibility for the Telemedicine Pilot Program is established through criteria specified by Section 161 of Chapter 46 of the Acts of 2015; M.G.L. c.
 29 2GGGG; 958 CMR 5.00.
 Health care providers, provider organizations, and carriers are eligible entities, and may partner with other market participants to effectively deliver behavioral health care to the selected population.

 HCII Awardee One-Pagers: Telemedicine Pilot Program

 The following one-page briefs offer snapshots detailing the care model, measured impact, and partner organizations of each initiative funded through the Telemedicine Pilot Program, a pathway of the HPC's Health Care Innovation Investment Program.

 Tele-Behavioral Health Implementation Guide

-This resource includes insights and practical tips from providers, including the HCII Telemedicine Pilot awardees, on how to successfully implement tele-behavioral health services.
+The Tele-Behavioral Health Implementation Guide includes insights and practical tips from providers, including the HCII Telemedicine Pilot awardees, on how to successfully implement tele-behavioral health services.
 The guide focuses the implementation considerations of workflow, data and measurement, workforce, and technology.